A bad link, article, or arrest record can destroy your reputation. Learn how to clean up Google search results and take control of your online image.

 Fortunately, you can beat them at their own game and remove the information yourself!

-These are more common for businesses and business owners, and they can cause big problems.
+Complaint sites are common problems for businesses and business owners, and they can cause big issues down the line.

-How do you get your personal details off of the above-mentioned websites?
+How do you get your personal details off of the web?

 Privacy Policies and Removal Requests

-The most obvious way to eradicate negative information from the internet is to ask the webmaster to remove it.
+One way to erase negative or personal info from the internet is to ask site owners to remove it.

 Google’s “Remove Outdated Content Tool”

-In some rare cases, Google will actually step in and remove information about you from the internet via their Remove Outdated Content Tool.
+In rare cases, Google will remove information about you using their Remove Outdated Content Tool.

-The following is a snippet offered by Google regarding their removal policies:
+The following is a Google snippet regarding their removal policies:

 “You can ask Google to remove your sensitive personal information, like your bank account number, or an image of your handwritten signature, or a nude or sexually explicit image or video of you that’s been shared without your consent, from Google search results.”